 - 1. Completed at a 501(c)(3) non-profit organization, or a community of skill in need, or with an underrepresented group; - 2.
 Clubs must not receive payment or remuneration for services completed; - 3.
-A minimum of five (5) students must participate in an event unless otherwise approved by SC office: - 4.
+A minimum of three (3) students must participate in an event unless otherwise approved by SC office: - 4.
 A photo must be included with the paperwork; - 5.
-In order for an event to count towards the fall semester, the event must be completed prior to December 31st - 6.
 All community service must be complete prior to spring graduation to be credited during the current year.

-Note: A community of skill in need may include, but is not limited to, public schools, tutoring, mentoring, coaching, giving lessons, or serving at hospitals, retirement communities, USO or any community based organization, and staffing an event.
+Note: A community of skill in need may include, but is not limited to, public schools, tutoring, mentoring, coaching, giving lessons, or serving at hospitals, retirement communities, USO or any community-based organization, and staffing an event.
 The time spent preparing for a service event counts towards the service hours. - Examples are: YMCA, Boys & Girls Club, Girl and Boy Scouts, and Little League.